 “Story Sparks” is a brainstorming activity that works best in smaller settings, like a single classroom.
 This activity is a great way to show kids how easily the “spark” of an idea can turn into a story full of possibilities!

 The activity works like this: I have plastic Easter eggs, and each color corresponds to an element of a story.
 Each egg contains a slip of paper with a word or phrase.
 I let kids pick at least one egg of each color.
 Then I collect the chosen eggs, read the enclosed elements out loud, and write them down on a board.
 Next, it’s up to the kids to come up with story ideas using all the elements.
 When they have an idea, they raise their hand and share it with the group.
 I usually do several rounds of this activity.
-I have the kids say their idea aloud, but if you’d like them to be written down for later use in a writing activity, that is up to you.
+I have the kids just say their ideas aloud, but if you’d like them to be written down for later use in a writing activity, feel free to have them do so.

 How a round of this brainstorming activity might go if the chosen eggs/elements are: